UTS-eResearch/singularity_talk/README.md

 # Singularity Tutorial

-This contains slides for a tutorial for a short course on using singularity and Mike's extensive notes on aspects of singularity..
+This contains slides for a tutorial for a short course on using singularity and Mike's extensive notes on aspects of singularity.

 See also the tutorial for HPC users at
 <https://hpc.research.uts.edu.au/software_general/singularity/>